Marak/JSONloops/ReadMe.md

 ## Installation (coming soon)

    npm install JSONloops

+Now you will have to rebuild node as 32bit, since irrKlang doesn't support 64 arch's yet.

+   cd /path/to/node
+   ./configure --dest-cpu=ia32
+   make
+   make install

-You'll also need to install irrKlang and compile node as 32 bit.
-We'll be replacing this with a much easier process soon.
+We'll be replacing this last step with a much easier process soon.

 ## Usage